salman1hasan/Amazon-Project/README.md

 13.Toolbar and typography
 14.Add Container and add children Container {Children} 15.Import children
-16.
-1. Add footer and add ALL RIGHTS RESERVED to the footer.
+16.Add footer and add ALL RIGHTS RESERVED to the footer.

 Add styles to app
 1.Add styles to our amazona project